 Tiny island of Hven is just a short sail away from the Danish coast.
 It's home to 371 inhabitants, but also to The Spirit of Hven, mini hotel, restaurant and most importantly distillery, producing organic tipples: Whisky, Vodka, Aquavit, and Gin.

-Hven's Master Distiller and owner Henric Mollin is chemist by profession, especially interested in flavours and after we finished our chat, I just couldn't stop talking about all the amazing things he told me.
+Hven's Master Distiller and owner Henric Mollin is a chemist by profession, especially interested in flavors and after we finished our chat, I just couldn't stop talking about all the amazing things he told me.

 1. How would you describe Spirit of Hven Whisky to Dalai Lama?